Programming-0101/TheBook/_old/_manuscript/topic-K.md

 ### MultipleChoiceMarker

 This class is used for marking multiple choice exams.
 It takes a collection of MultipleChoice objects as the answer key when it is first created.
-It provides a method to mark the student’s answers.
+It provides a method to mark the student's answers.
 The following methods must be coded to complete the solution.

 * MarkExam() – This method takes the supplied exam answers and compares them against the answers in the marking key.
 It then constructs a Mark object, based on the earned marks and the possible marks (each answer is worth one mark).
 Before marking the exam, the method must ensure that
   * The supplied collection of multiple choice answers is not null
-  * The supplied collection of multiple choice answers has the same number of answers as the MultipleChoiceMarker’s answer key
+  * The supplied collection of multiple choice answers has the same number of answers as the MultipleChoiceMarker's answer key

 **MultipleChoice and Mark Classes**